internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 )}
 ```

-With this, you will notice that if the input is incomplete in any way, React Hook Form will trigger the error and your submit function never fires.
+With this, you will notice that if the input is incomplete in any way and the user attempts to submit the form, React Hook Form will receive the error, the UI element will now be displayed, and the submit function never fires.
 Only when the input is correct will React Hook Form allow the function to run.

 And because you have errors indexed, you could even control more granular pieces by changing the border or outline color of any incomplete inputs, but that is a bit beyond the scope of this post.